r-lib/actions/setup-r-dependencies/README.md

 ## Ignoring optional dependencies

 In special cases you may want to completely ignore an optional dependency.

-For this, you can use the extra-packages parameter and pak's `<packagename>?ignore` syntax.
+For this, you can use the extra-packages parameter and pak's `<packagename>=?ignore` syntax.
 (Replace `<packagename>` with the name of the package you want to ignore.)

 Example: